seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **MOROCCO**
 O hell! what have we here?
 A carrion Death, within whose empty eye
 There is a written scroll!
-I’ll read the writing.
+I'll read the writing.

 *\[Reads]*
 All that glitters is not gold;